rkyzk/ecopost/README.md

 ## Checking Performance and Accessibility
 Performance scored 99% on Sign in page, but on other pages it scored between 52% and 72%, and this aspect needs to be improved in the future.
-‘Opportunity’ section stated the score can be improved if initial server response time is reduced.
+‘Opportunity’ section of the analysis report stated the score can be improved if initial server response time is reduced.
 I will try to optimize the code to prepare pages faster.

 Accessibility scored 91% on Update Comment page.
 On all other pages accessibility scored 100%.